TuuHei/information-security/h4 September2023!.md

 - The process

 1. Making an email that looks it could be real.
 It has to look professional and have realistic offers.
 Email contains a link that leads to a fake website.
 2. Send the email to the targets.
 My targets are Finnish companies.
-It is easy to find their contact information from googling, and I could even directly contact their management.
+It is easy to find their contact information from the internet, and I could even directly contact their management.
 3. If they take the bait and click the link, It would take them to the website, which has more opportunities to get their information.
 For example a file that is called "Pricing_2023", and it would contain harmful malware.
 A fake email login could also be done to gather passwords and acces to their emails.
+For this exercise I'll only focus on the email message.

 - Creating the email